batcholi/XenonCode/README.md

 `test/storage/` directory will be created, it will contain the storage data (variables prefixed with the `storage` keyword).
 Those are human-readable and can be edited by hand.
 Note that this `-run` command is meant to quickly test the language and will only run the `init` function.
+Also, make sure that your editor is configured to use tabs and not spaces, for correct parsing of indentation.